ramsaylanier/WordExpress/README.md

 # WordPress Express

+## Update: I've since replaced Relay with [ApolloStack](http://www.apollostack.com/) for all the GraphQL data fetching stuff.
+I'll update the documentation, but in the mean time, check out the [Apollo branch](https://github.com/ramsaylanier/WordPressExpress/tree/apollo) of this project for how it works.
+All the below documentation and links to documentation reference usage with Relay.
+This will be updated soon.

 This project aims to replace PHP with Javascript in WordPress development by using Node.js and Express to consume data from a WordPress database using GraphQL.
 It uses Relay to fetch the data and deliver it into React components. **This repo is the codebase for [wordexpress.io](http://wordexpress.io), where I will write articles and documentation explaining how it works**.

 The core of this project revolves around setting up a connection to a WordPress database using Sequelize, defining models from that connection, and then querying those models using GraphQL. **I've developed an NPM module, called [WordExpress Schema](https://github.com/ramsaylanier/wordexpress-schema), that takes care of all of this**.
 It's included in this project.
 I highly suggest you start by [reading the documentation](https://github.com/ramsaylanier/wordexpress-schema).